lnpandey/IITM_Research_Interpretability_of_Attention_Networks/5_visualising_Mosaic_using_2dim_separable_classes/toy_elemental/Hypothesis/README.md

 # Observations
   - When mosaic data is not linearly separable
      - The models needs attention to learn a good classifier.
-  - When mosiac data is linearly separable
+  - When mosaic data is linearly separable
      - The model does not need attention to learn a good classifier.